hashchange/backbone.inline.template/README.md

 ##### The pros

-The `setElement()` pattern is unbeatable in one respect: you can use template variables for the `el` of a view.
+The `setElement()` pattern is unbeatable in one respect: you can use template variables to set up the `el` of a view.

 For instance, assume you need an individual `id` for each `el`.
 For some reason, you can't set the `id` in your Javascript code with the `id` property of the view.
 The `id` has to be a template variable, along the lines of